AbrarAhmed111/OnTask/README.md

 ### Settings

-Open the settings icon in the header to configure:
+**Guest dashboard.** Open the settings icon in the header to configure:

 - Daily focus target in hours and minutes.
 - Completion sound when a task reaches its target.
 - Whether the next pending task starts automatically after completion.
 - Reset of all locally stored tasks and settings.

+**Workspaces.** Every Personal and Shared Workspace has its own Settings page:

+- **Workspace details** — name, description (Shared Workspaces only), timezone, Daily Report time, and accent theme.
+Only the owner can edit them; members see them read-only.
+A Personal Workspace keeps its fixed name.
+- **Your preferences** — the completion sound, saved on this device.
+- **Help & guidance** — replay the workspace's guided tour.

 ## What OnTask Does Not Include